nomysz/machinery/Readme.md

 # Machinery

-Machinery is a dead simple engine-like toolkit for Go.
+Machinery is a dead simple game engine toolkit for Go.
 I extracted it from my fun gamedev project.
 It provides basic functionalities around vectors, polygons and rigid bodies.

 ## How to use